 To check out if your skills set lend themselves towards a career in the advertising sector try the Institute of Practitioners in Advertising (IPA) online self-assessment Diagonal Thinking Test.
 It is free and will help you understand which kind of roles your skills and personality are likely to fit best.
 A number of the agencies also offer tests to help you to work out which type of role might suit your skills and interests. for example Mindshare

 Employers will want evidence of your interest, and work experience is central to this.
 It is also an effective way of finding out whether the advertising sector is right for you.
 A number of agencies do offer work experience programmes throughout the year, or summer internships.
 A list is provided on the AdMission website.
-Take part in the Oxford Strategy Challenge or The Agency to help students gain practical experience working within an environment similar to a traditional creative agency working on a strategic campaign – with real clients comprised by local businesses, charities and community organisations.

 Use the IPA’s agency directory to draw up a list of companies you’d be interested to work for.
 The listing includes client details, size and focus of the agencies, awards and names of people in the leadership team.
 Go deeper by taking a look at each firm’s website, their careers pages and seek out an email address, perhaps listed under ‘Contact Us’, ‘About Us’ or ‘Jobs’.